How to Study in Nursing School: 11 Tips for Success

 4. Create Flashcards

-The visual cues on flashcards have been proven to increase memory retention while studying, so give it a try when you’re preparing for your next exam.
-Flashcards can be created by hand or on apps like Anki that allow you to create online equivalents for studying on your mobile device.
+The visual cues on flashcards have been proven to increase memory retention while studying, so try it when preparing for the next exam.
+Flashcards can be created by hand or on apps like Anki that allow you to create online equivalents for studying on a mobile device.

-To save time and increase retention, create flashcards after each lesson and study as you go instead of waiting until right before the exam.
-Flashcards are also a great and fun way to study with classmates!
+To save time and increase retention, create flashcards after each lesson and study as you go instead of waiting until the night before the exam.
+Down periods like commuting on public transport or preparing for labs or clinicals are excellent times to review flashcards.
+Flashcards are also a great and fun way to study with classmates and can help foster more productive group study sessions.

 5. Don’t Work Ahead (Yet)